Tyler Walker (footballer): Portsmouth (loan)

-Return to Lincoln City
+Lincoln City

-On 12 July 2023, he rejoined Lincoln City on a free transfer on a two-year deal; Jez George, the club's director of football, said that "this is a football decision" from Walker that did not risk "compromising our wage structure".
+On 12 July 2023, he joined Lincoln City permanently on a free transfer on a two-year deal; Jez George, the club's director of football, said that "this is a football decision" from Walker that did not risk "compromising our wage structure".
 Head coach Mark Kennedy said that "with Ben House, he gives us two outstanding centre forwards".
 On 5 August 2023, he made his permanent Lincoln City debut, starting against Bolton Wanderers.
 However, just five games later he was ruled out for eight weeks with a hamstring injury.
 On 7 December, it was confirmed that Walker suffered a recurrence of the hamstring problem and was likely to miss the rest of the 2023–24 season.

+Wealdstone (loan)

 On 14 March 2025, Walker joined Wealdstone of the National League on loan for the remainder of the 2024–25 season as Lincoln's director of football Jez George allowed him to opportunity to find regular football following his recovery from a series of injuries.
 His wages were funded by the Wealdstone FC Supporters Club.
 He was released upon the expiry of his contract after returning to Lincoln.

 Barrow

 On 30 June 2025, Walker agreed a one-year deal – with the option of a further year – with League Two club Barrow.
 He made his debut on the opening day of the season, coming off the bench in a 1–0 defeat against Chesterfield.
 He scored his first goal in the EFL in two years by opening the scoring in a 2–1 win against Notts County on 16 August.
+The 2025–26 season proved to be a disaster for Walker and Barrow as he had more managers (four) than goals (two) – Andy Whing, Paul Gallagher, Dino Maamria and Sam Foley.
+Barrow were relegated from League Two, and Walker was released upon the expiry of his contract.
+He was part of the 45-man Professional Footballers' Association (PFA) free agent squad in July 2026.

+Penybont

+On 2 August 2026, Walker signed with Cymru Premier club Penybont.